aal89/laravel-docker/README.md

 Generic docker image for Laravel applications with minimal footprint and support for cronjobs.

+### Features

+Base image is an alpine image with the latest PHP installed.
+Alongside PHP a lot of other depencies are installed, this way all the most common features of PHP are available.
+A cronjob has been setup which calls the internals of Laravel each minute, working with `Schedule`s is now really easy, no more hassle with cronjobs!

 ### Usage

 Create this Dockerfile in your Laravel application root directory: